wpswings/event-tickets-manager-for-woocommerce/README.txt

 **7) Download WooCommerce Event Tickets As PDF**: The WooCommerce Event Tickets Manager allows the customer to download the WooCommerce event tickets as PDFs for offline use.
 When customers buy event tickets for an event from your WooCommerce store they send an email with a PDF attachment of the ticket.
 The customers can also download the ticket from the **My Account tab.**

-**8) WordPress Events Calendar**: The Events Ticket Manager comes with an interactive calendar widget.
+**8) WordPress Events Calendar**: This WordPress Events Calendar plugin comes with an interactive calendar widget.
 The widget shows your customers the names of upcoming, past, and present ongoing events in a list or grid.

 **9) Edit Your Ticket Content With A Breeze**: The WordPress Calendar Plugin gives merchants an easy-to-use editor to update the content of the tickets mailed to customers.
 You can very easily edit the subject and the main body of your WooCommerce event tickets.
 The editor also lets you use the shortcode to insert the name of your site in emails.

-**10) Validate Event Check-in Using Emails**: The users must use the email address on which they received the event ticket.
-By entering their email addresses users can validate their check-in for the events they are planning to participate in by enabling the WordPress Events Plugin.
+**10) Validate Event Check-in Using Emails**: The users must use the email address from which they received the event ticket.
+By entering the email addresses users can validate their check-in for the events they plan to participate in by enabling the WordPress event tickets.

 == LIVE  DEMO OF EVENT TICKETS MANAGER PLUGIN: ==